JohannesSeikowsky/css-super-simple/readme.md

 + add header links within simple_header
 + add elements within simple_container
 + be done with it

-+ the only questions you have to answer are: what links go in the header? which elements constitute the general page content and in which order?
+The only questions you have to answer are: what links go in the header?
+Which elements constitute the general page content and in which order?
+Optionally the styling are writte to be super-obvious to edit.
+If you want to do that, it's really not painful.

 #### Inspiration
 Full disclosure.
 The design-done-design is shamelessly stolen from http://yoshuawuyts.com/workshop-distributed-patterns